-What is the best local dish you tasted?
+What's the best local dish you tasted?

-What is your most vivid travel moment?
+What's your most vivid travel moment?

 Where would you love to travel next?

-On my next trip, I would love to explore the Kimberley region of Australia.
+I'd love to explore the Kimberley region of Australia.
 Having only just skimmed the surface of what this remote region of the country has to offer on my last visit, I have been searching for a chance to go back ever since.
 Home to some of the most impressive landscapes, remote swimming holes, rich indigenous culture and incredible wildlife.
 Exploring the turquoise waters in and around its gorges and driving 4x4 tracks, would be my ideal way to spend some time there.